Mattlister/designandconquer/README.md

 ## Original wireframe concepts

 * The wireframes below were the original design I had in mind.
-A bold header and the images were to be set below but I didn't think a
-* solid colour background was enough and was dull.
-The images which hadn't been chosen at the time might have brought it into a better
-* light but I reviewed other sites and they either had a similar design or something more dramatic.
+A bold header and the images were to be set below but I didn't think a solid colour background was enough and was dull.
+The images which hadn't been chosen at the time might have brought it into a better light but I reviewed other sites and they either had a similar design or something more dramatic.

+* Full Screen Design

 <p align="center">
   <img width="400" height="400" src="/assets/wireframes/originalFSwireframe.png">
 </p>

+* Ipad Design

 <p align="center">
   <img width="400" height="400" src="/assets/wireframes/originalipadwframe.png">
 </p>

+* Mobile Design

 <p align="center">
   <img width="300" height="350" src="/assets/wireframes/orangemob.png">